ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Snow on the mountain above Paro valley

-Yes Thimphu is cold.
-Do enjoy the cold and wait for the departed lovesome warm summer.
+Yes, Thimphu is cold.
+Do enjoy the cold and wait for the departed, lovely warm summer.

 Have a nice day!!!